Vlad-My/Vlad-My/README.md

 ### Hi there 👋
-Data analyst with almost 10 years background if financial modeling and business analysis
+I am Data analyst with almost 10 years background in financial modeling and business analysis
 <!--
 **Vlad-My/Vlad-My** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.